Master's in Library Science vs. Master's in Library & Information Science Degrees: What is the Difference?

 Find the best online MLIS program for your schedule and career goals

-When deciding between a Master’s in Library Science (MLS) and a Master’s in Library and Information Science (MLIS), understanding the differences and unique benefits of each program is essential.
-While both degrees prepare students for careers in librarianship and information management, their focus, curriculum, and career applications vary.
+When deciding between a Master’s in Library Science and a Master’s in Library and Information Science (MLIS), understanding the differences and unique benefits of each program is essential.
+While both degrees prepare students for careers in librarianship and information management, their focus, curriculum, and career applications vary slightly.
 This guide provides a comprehensive comparison to help prospective students make the right decision based on their career goals and interests.
+However, it’s important to note that these degree titles are often used interchangeably, and both will lead to a broad spectrum of librarian careers.

 • Core Focus: Foundational librarianship skills like cataloging, resource management, and reader advisory services.